-Trump targets Paul, Murkowski, McCain on ObamaCare vote in tweets
+Trump targets Paul, Murkowski, McCain on ObamaCare vote, in tweets

 President Trump, with his United Nations debut over, turned his attention Saturday to make-or-break senators in their chamber's upcoming ObamaCare vote, encouraging GOP Sen. Rand Paul to “find a way” to vote yes.